 4 Ways to Make Dental Hygiene for Kids Fun

-Many young children put up resistance when a parent tries to brush the child’s teeth and as they get older, and become more independent, children often will no longer let a parent help them at all.
+Many young children resist when a parent tries to brush the child’s teeth, and as they get older and become more independent, they often will no longer let a parent help them at all.

-Younger children are not dexterous enough to brush their own teeth sufficiently and will not necessarily take the time required do a proficient clean.
+Younger children are not dexterous enough to brush their teeth sufficiently and will not necessarily take the time required to do a proficient clean.

-A good guide to use for determining if your child is capable of brushing their teeth by themselves is if they are able to tie their own shoelaces or a tie a bow.
+A good guide to use for determining if your child is capable of brushing their teeth by themselves is if they are able to tie their shoelaces or tie a bow.

-Once they can tie their own shoelaces they should have the capabilities of efficiently brushing their own teeth.
+Once they can tie their shoelaces, they should be able to brush their teeth efficiently.
 Don’t forget to teach them to floss too!

 Often, children don’t see the reason for an oral health care routine – the idea of decay and cavities is challenging for them to understand.

-And yet, as adults we know how necessary good oral hygiene habits are; and the earlier they are instilled in children, the more likely the practices will stay with them and help them as they grow older.
+And yet, as adults, we know how necessary good oral hygiene habits are; the earlier they are instilled in children, the more likely the practices will stay with them and help them as they grow older.

-To help you persuade your children to practice good oral hygiene habits, Passion Family Dental North Lakes has put together a list of tips that will help your child to enjoy oral hygiene, and thus more likely to have healthful habits.
+To help you persuade your children to practice good oral hygiene habits, Passion Family Dental North Lakes has put together a list of tips that will help your child to enjoy oral hygiene and thus be more likely to have healthful habits.

 As a bonus, we will reintroduce you to the Child Dental Benefits Schedule, a way in which some children can get basic dental care and training, without reaching into your purse or wallet!